eghuro/crawlcheck/README.md

 ## Plugins

-There are currently 5 types of plugins: crawlers, checkers, headers, filters and postprocessors.
-Crawlers are specializing in discovering new links.
+There are currently 5 types of plugins: crawlers, checkers, headers, filters, and postprocessors.
+The crawlers are specializing in discovering new links.
-Checkers check syntax of various files.
-Headers check HTTP headers and together with filters serve to customize the crawling process itself.
-Postprocessors are used to generate reports or other outputs from the application.
+The checkers check the syntax of various files.
+The headers check HTTP headers and together with the filters serve to customize the crawling process itself.
+The postprocessors are used to generate reports or other outputs from the application.

 Crawlcheck is currently extended with the following plugins: